mo3000/xmlparser/README.md

 A toy xmlparser written in scala.
 ====

-- support tags recurtion
+- support tags recursion
 - tag may contain one or more property
 - CDATA content
 - parser return an ast in "case class" form, it's printable , and can be put back to string(with indentation !) using "`result`.pretty"

-a posiable xml content like:
+a possible xml content like:

 ```xml
 <teacher>